 Who's in the cast of The Witcher: Blood Origin

-Michelle Yeoh is already a sci-fi icon thanks to her role as Philippa Georgiou on Star Trek: Discovery - and now it looks like she wants to conquer fantasy TV also as part of the Witcher: Blood Origin cast.
+Michelle Yeoh is already a sci-fi icon thanks to her role as Philippa Georgiou on Star Trek: Discovery – and now she's conquering fantasy television as well as part of The Witcher: Blood Origin cast.

-Scían is the very last of her nomadic tribe of sword-elves, and a tough one at that - her character's description reads: "No one can come close to her artistry with the blade, and no one carries as much loss within their heart.
+Her character's official description reads: "No one can come close to her artistry with the blade, and no one carries as much loss within their heart.

 "When a chance presents itself to retrieve a stolen sacred sword, taken from her fallen tribe by nefarious means, she launches herself into a deadly quest that will change the outcome of the Continent."

-She'll join Laurence O'Fuarain, an Irish actor who has previously appeared in Game of Thrones and Vikings who has signed on to play the character of Fjall.
+Yeoh will star opposite Laurence O'Fuarain, an Irish actor who has previously appeared in Game of Thrones and Vikings, who has signed on to play the character of warrior Fjall.

-Sophia Brown (2017's Beauty and the Beast and 2019's The Capture) is also set to play another main character, Éile, who is “an elite warrior with the voice of a goddess” according to the show’s Twitter.
+Meanwhile, Sophia Brown (The Capture) will also feature as Éile, another principal character, described as “an elite warrior with the voice of a goddess” in a post shared to the show's Twitter feed.

-Jodie Turner-Smith (Queen & Slim) was originally cast in the role of Éile but on 7th April 2021 it was announced she would no longer be appearing due to conflicting commitments.
+Jodie Turner-Smith (Anne Boleyn) was originally cast in the role of Éile, but on 7th April 2021 it was announced she would no longer be appearing due to conflicting commitments.

 A Netflix spokesperson said in a statement: "Due to a change in the production schedule for The Witcher: Blood Origin limited series, unfortunately Jodie Turner-Smith will no longer be able to continue on in the role of Éile."

-The prequel has also cast Mirren Mack (The Nest) as a character named Merwyn (image below), Nathaniel Curtis (It’s A Sin) as Brían, Lenny Henry (Amazon's Lord of the Rings) as Balor and Dylan Moran (Black Books) in the role of Uthrok One-Nut.
+The prequel also stars Mirren Mack (The Nest) as Merwyn, Nathaniel Curtis (It’s A Sin) as Brían, Sir Lenny Henry (Lord of the Rings: The Rings of Power) as Chief Druid Balor and Dylan Moran (Black Books) in the role of Uthrok One-Nut.